Bolympus1/DADS7202/README.md

 # Training:

 We selected the best one from MLP run 5 times and the performance of F1-score avg.
-0.9523 +/- 0.0011, runtime is 1,266sec.
+0.9523 +/- 0.0011, runtime is 1,266 sec.

 ![deepleaning](https://user-images.githubusercontent.com/107410157/189488737-3cbc52c5-11dc-4e85-9b49-0a6aea944edd.png)